How to Stop Wasting Food (A Realistic Guide for Busy People)

 5. Store Food Properly (It Makes a Huge Difference)

 - Cheese: Wrap in baking paper, not cling film.
 It lets the cheese breathe without drying out.
+Hard cheese stored this way lasts 2–3 weeks longer.

 - Avocados: If you’ve cut one in half, keep the pit in the unused half and squeeze lemon juice on the exposed surface.
 Store face-down in an airtight container.
+For even longer, place a cut onion half in the container, the sulphur compounds slow oxidation by an extra day or two.

-These aren’t fussy tricks — they’re the kind of small adjustments that mean you’re actually eating what you buy instead of composting it.
+These aren’t fussy tricks, they’re the kind of small adjustments that mean you’re actually eating what you buy instead of composting it.

 6. Embrace the “Use It Up” Meal